What Are the Stages of the Mediation Process in the UK?

 • Lastly, the mediator expresses gratitude to the participants and thanks them for taking part in the mediation.

-• If an agreement is reached, the mediator clarifies the terms with the participants to ensure everyone understands.
+• If an agreement is reached, the mediator clarifies the terms with the participants to ensure everyone understands it.

 • In the absence of an agreement, the mediator describes the next steps in the process.